MicrosoftDocs/Advertising-docs/BingAds/transaction-message/error-codes-messages.md

 ---
-title: "Error Codes and Messages" ms.service: "hotel-ads-transaction-message" ms.topic: "article"
+title: "Error Codes and Messages"
+description: Lists the possible error codes and messages that Bing returns if the transaction message is not valid. ms.service: "hotel-ads-transaction-message" ms.topic: "article"
 author: "swhite-msft"
+manager: ehansen
 ms.author: "scottwhi"
-description:
+ms.date: 11/1/2017
 ---

-# Error Codes and Messages
+# Error codes and messages

 When you send Bing your transaction message to process, Bing may return one of the following HTTP status codes:

 |Status Code|Description